Clicky

 Lemon Glaze Recipe

-In order to make my Lemon Blueberry Bundt all it could be and more, it needed an amazing lemon icing.
-To achieve this, one needs to mix icing sugar with lemon juice as the base.
-I decided to add in a ton of lemon zest and a teensy, weensy bit of butter to try and give it a good slick, crackly crust.
-This was loaded with lemon flavor, no taming the taste buds here!
-My lemon dishes have to scream lemon, then slap you in the face with flavor, and this is exactly what this glaze did.
+In order to make my lemon blueberry bundt all it could be and more, I needed fantastic lemon icing.
+One needs to mix the icing sugar with lemon juice as the base to achieve this.
+I decided to add in a ton of lemon zest and a teensy, weensy bit of butter to try and give it an excellent, slick, crackly crust.
+This was loaded with lemon flavor; there was no taming the taste buds here!
+My lemon dishes have to scream lemon, then slap you in the face with flavor, and this is precisely what this glaze did.

 What do you need to make lemon glaze?